 On the vertical axis, it covers a range of ANS arousal that is within moderate levels.
 This is not just the effect of the Sympathetic and Dorsal Vagal systems balancing each other out.
 The Ventral Vagal system itself plays a role in regulating activation.

 On the horizontal axis, it covers an area that encompasses safety as well as some degree of threat.
-It might be more accurate to describe it as challenge, rather than threat, because it is manageable.
+It might be more accurate to describe it as a challenge, rather than a threat because it is manageable.